The highest value of educationWritten by Subby Szterszky

 No, he assured us, the main reason we’d spent the bulk of our days in school up to that point was to learn two things: how to think and how to get along with others.

 Such a frank admission to a bunch of 14-year-olds may not have been the shrewdest of moves.
 And yet, the passing years have proven our old math teacher far more right than wrong.
 Of course, not everyone would agree with his assessment – especially nowadays – nor should they be expected to do so.

 That’s because asking questions about the goals of education is like climbing the steps of a pyramid.
 There’ll always be a variety of answers as to what should sit at the top.

 Knowledge and practical skills

 For many people, it’s all about the basics.
 Kids need practical skills that’ll allow them to succeed in the adult world.
 For our parents and grandparents, that meant the proverbial “three R’s” – reading, (w)riting and ‘rithmetic.
 By contrast, in the specialized technological job market of the 21st century, it’s more like the three C’s – computers, commerce and communications.
 Simply put, the goal is to equip young people with the tools they’ll need to find stable, well-paying careers.

-There’s an older school of thought, however, that sees education as more than just learning job and life skills.
+There’s an older school of thought, however, that sees education as more than learning job and life skills.
 It would stress that a well-rounded person needs to be well-informed about the world in which they live.
-To that end, young people need enriching experiences that will give them an appreciation for the various aspects of human culture: arts and music, science and history, politics and philosophy.
+To that end, young people need enriching experiences to give them an appreciation for various aspects of human culture: arts and music, science and history, politics and philosophy.
 This is the impetus behind a classic liberal arts education.

 All of these are worthy educational goals that share one common trait: the acquisition of knowledge in one form or other.
 They work on the principle that knowing things will create a more successful – or even a better – individual.